abpframework/abp/docs/en/UI/Blazor/Toolbars.md

 In the screenshot above, there are two items added to the main toolbar: Language switch component & user menu.
 You can add your own items here.

-Also, LeptonXLite has 2 different toolbars for desktop and mobile views which defined as constant: `LeptonXLiteToolbars.Main`, `LeptonXLiteToolbars.MainMobile`.
+Also, [LeptonX Lite Theme](../../Themes/LeptonXLite/Blazor.md) has 2 different toolbars for desktop and mobile views which defined as constants: `LeptonXLiteToolbars.Main`, `LeptonXLiteToolbars.MainMobile`.

 | LeptonXLiteToolbars.Main | LeptonXLiteToolbars.MainMobile |
 | :---: | :---: |